annikamljn/CSS145-Group8-Proposal3/README.md

 6. **Model Performance (Clustering Analysis)**
    - The clustering model successfully grouped coffees into clusters with shared pricing and rating characteristics, uncovering market trends.
+   - The model was able split the coffees into 3 groups: low price with average rating, average price with high rating, and high price with average to high ratings.

 ---